 - It helps to find out how much that company must invest in its employees, equipment, and materials.

-- Helps to find the company’s place in the market.
+- It helps to find the company’s place in the market.

-- Helps to do on-time delivery of the products or services.
+- It helps to do on-time delivery of the products or services.

 Capacity requirements planning disadvantages